 Health & Financial Powers of Attorney enable someone you trust to both acts on your behalf financially and in health care decisions for you.
 These Powers of Attorney (POA) also allow your designee to obtain information on your behalf.

 While you are exploring estate planning, this is something you want to get set up as soon as reasonably possible.
 Meaning, to start, we should not make the perfect the enemy of the good.
 Get a basic family estate plan set up, here.
 The basic plan will give you and your family some level of protection as you work through the more granular aspects of estate planning.

 Eventually, you will want to establish custody rights in your last will & testament.
 Likewise, you will want to set up how your assets will transfer to your children if that is your desire.
 Also, you will want to set up many other things with other steps we talk about in this article.

 Don’t Forget Your Final Arrangements Plan

-The particulars of your final arrangments are likely to be as unique as you are!
+The particulars of your final arrangements are likely to be as unique as you are!
 However, the broad strokes things you might want to cover and leave in a place where your family can find them, include:

 Your desire for what will happen to your body.
 Do you want your remains to be buried or cremated?
 Are you ok with embalming?

 Do you have a preference on who will be handling your remains for burial or cremation?
 Have you worked with a specific mortuary in the past?
-Do you already have arrangments with them to take care of you?
+Do you already have arrangements with them to take care of you?

 Where will you be buried, interred, or placed?
 Is there a particular cemetery or location you have in mind?
 Are there actions you wish to be taken at that event?